Coaching at Basingstoke RFC

 - Kids First U12 Rugby On-Demand Webinar

 Coaching Rugby - General:

 - England Rugby Refereeing Award

 - CPD Advanced Coaching Workshop

 - CPD Activate

 - CPD Principles of Defence

-The licence will last for a maximum of three years from the award date, or until the CRB check expires, when a coach will be required to reapply for the licence.
+The licence will last for a maximum of three years from the award date, or until the DBS check expires, when a coach will be required to reapply for the licence.